DarkSiderOC/homepage/README.md

 - gradient backgound
 - scoll bars now are more minimal
 - config file so that you can customize your page more easily

+#### Chrome users
+When setting this page as your local homepage with Chrome it won't work.
+I suggest you [New Tab Redirect](https://chrome.google.com/webstore/detail/new-tab-redirect/icpgjfneehieebagbmdbhnlpiopdcmna) that not only will display your home page correctly but will also focus the search bar by default, so your productivity won't be affected 🚀